Euclid. Populating a dark universe with galaxies using SciPIC: Introduction

 \section{Introduction}

 The formation and evolution of the large-scale structure of the Universe are well described within the standard cosmological model.
-However the nature of its dark components, dark matter and dark energy, remains unknown.
-A strategy to study these components is to improve the precision of cosmological parameter constraints by combining a diverse set of complementary cosmological probes.
+However, the nature of its dark components, dark matter and dark energy, remains unknown.
+One strategy for studying these components involves improving the precision of cosmological parameter constraints by combining a diverse set of complementary cosmological probes.
 Large-scale galaxy surveys are then designed following this approach.
-To achieve this goal, the new generation of photometric and spectroscopic surveys, such as the LSST at the NSF Vera Rubin Observatory \citep{LSST2009,Ivezic2019}, DESI \citep{DESI2016,DESI2022}, the \textit{Nancy Grace Roman} Space Telescope \citep{Spergel2015}, and \Euclid \citep{Laureijs2011, Mellier2025}, will map the galaxy distribution out to high redshifts, providing unprecedented galaxy number densities across vast cosmological volumes.
-The large amount of data and the exquisite imaging quality expected from these surveys will allow the measurement of data vectors with a significantly lower statistical uncertainty than the previous determinations, positioning cosmology in a new era of high precision.
+To achieve this goal, a new generation of photometric and spectroscopic surveys, such as LSST at the NSF \textit{Vera Rubin} Observatory \citep{LSST2009,Ivezic2019}, DESI \citep{DESI2016,DESI2022}, the \textit{Nancy Grace Roman} Space Telescope \citep{Spergel2015}, and \Euclid \citep{Laureijs2011, Mellier2025}, will map the galaxy distribution out to high redshifts, providing unprecedented galaxy number densities across vast cosmological volumes.
+The large amount of data and the exquisite imaging quality expected from these surveys will enable measurements of data vectors with a significantly lower statistical uncertainty than previous determinations, positioning cosmology in a new era of high precision.
 In this new era, statistical uncertainties are subdominant, while systematic effects and modelling assumptions determine the ultimate precision of the measurements.
-We can identify the systematic effects related to how we model galaxy formation and its interplay with the dark content as one of the main drawbacks in current cosmological analyses.
+We can identify the systematic effects related to the way in which we model galaxy formation and its interplay with the dark content as one of the main drawbacks in current cosmological analyses.